 Biology; Surgery, Oral

 Balazs Feher is involved in preclinical and clinical research projects at the Departments of Oral Surgery and Oral Biology of the University Clinic of Dentistry with focuses on bone regeneration and implant dentistry.
-He is currently studying towards a Ph.D. on a grant of the ITI Foundation (Supervisor: Prof. Reinhard Gruber) and was recently awarded the European Prize for Research in Implant Dentistry by the European Association for Osseointegration.
+He is currently studying towards a Ph.D. on grants issued by the ITI Foundation and the Osteology Foundation (Supervisor: Prof. Reinhard Gruber).
+In 2018, he was awarded the European Prize for Research in Implant Dentistry by the European Association for Osseointegration.
 His research focuses on osteocytic signaling in bone regeneration.

 Osteocytes, once thought to be passive cells, are key players in bone modeling/remodeling.
 Through elaborate signaling mechanisms, osteocytes play a role in bone resorption as well as bone regeneration, predominantly following trauma to the bone.
 However, the exact role of osteocytic signaling in bone regeneration remains elusive.
 Apoptotic osteocytes and their consequent expression of RANKL, the key factor of osteoclastogenesis, are responsible for the removal of necrotic bone.
 Prof. Gruber and Dr. Feher investigate osteocytic signaling using murine Cre/loxP conditional knockout models.